German minister to pay first visit to Moscow since February

 BERLIN German Foreign Minister Frank-Walter Steinmeier will travel to Moscow on Tuesday for the first time since the Ukraine crisis erupted in February for talks on the escalating conflict in the former Soviet republic.

-Steinmeier's spokesman Martin Schaefer told a government news conference that the minister would spend the morning in Kiev before travelling on to Moscow.
+Steinmeier's spokesman Martin Schaefer told a government news conference that the minister would spend the morning in Kiev before traveling on to Moscow.

 The visit comes amid rising violence in eastern Ukraine and renewed accusations that Russia is sending soldiers and weapons to help separatist rebels, threatening a fragile ceasefire.